Frequently Asked Questions

 (1) Who is the person or people you would want to manage your financial affairs if you were to become incapacitated or pass away?
 We suggest that you have at least two "back-up" individuals as well, in case your first choice isn't able to serve in that role.

 (2) Who is the person or people you would want to have custody of your minor children if you were unable to care for them?
 Again, have back-ups.
+Would you want these people to also have control over the money?
 This will be an in-depth dicussion with the attorney as there are often many considerations that our clients haven't thought about before.
 The person or people you think are the natural choice may not be in the end.

-(3) If you and your spouse were to pass away, how would you like your assets to be distributed?
-If all or a portion of your estate would go to your children, at what age would you want them to get their inheritance?
-Or would you want to keep it in trust for their entire lifetime managed by an independent trustee to provide the most creditor protection?
+(4) If you and your spouse were to pass away, how would you like your assets to be distributed?
+If all or a portion of your estate would go to your children, at what age would you want them to have control over it?
+If you happen to pass away without any children or descendants (or your designated beneficiaries predecease you), how should everything be distributed then?